Eadgyth/Programming-Editor/README.md

 <br>
 <h4>LIMITATIONS</h4>
 <p>
-The editor includes a basic console to show output/error messages from a tested program or from freely defined system commands and also allows to run interactive command-line programms.
-However, the console does not work as expected if a process buffers its output until completion in the case that the output is not to the terminal of the OS (PERL, for example, but not Java).
+Output to the console does not work as expected if a run process buffers its output until completion in the case that the output is not to the terminal of the OS (this is the case for Perl, for example).
 To display output correctly block-buffering would have to be disabled if this option is available for a language (by a corresponding command option which can be entered in the project settings or by a switch in a script itself).
 <br>
 <h4>ACKLOWLEDGEMENT</h4>
 <p>